 Père Lachaise also has a beautiful collection of funereal art.
 Some citizens wanted to lie among the crème de la crème of Parisian society.

-Day 5: Get Your French Chateaux Fix
+Day 5 in Paris: Get Your French Chateaux Fix

 In French, chateau means palace or manor house.
 You can’t do them all in a day.
-So I’m going to give you several options for your chateau hopping day trip from Paris.
+So I’m going to give you several options for a chateau hopping day trip from Paris.